 Free shipping to the peninsula on orders over €29

 What is the history of socks?
-Today we delve into the Besocks archive and analyse the journey that has taken socks from being a mere commodity to being one of the most essential fashion accessories.
+Today we delve into the Besocks archive and analyze the journey that has taken socks from being a mere commodity to becoming one of the most essential fashion accessories.

-Let's not kid ourselves, socks are the great forgotten part of the outfit.
-Since their birth in ancient Egypt thousands of years ago until the 1950s, they have always been seen simply as another utilitarian item of underwear.
+Let's not fool ourselves, socks are the great forgotten item of the outfit.
+From their origin in ancient Egypt thousands of years ago until the 1950s, they have always been seen simply as another utilitarian piece of underwear.

-The first socks, which were usually made of leather or wool, gave the human foot the safety, hygiene and practicality it needed.
-And years later they gave humans more options when it came to expressing their creativity through clothing.
+The first socks, which used to be made of leather or wool, gave the human foot the security, hygiene, and practicality it needed.
+And years later, they gave humans more options when it came to expressing their creativity through clothing.

-They often come apart and are not invited to sexual intercourse, but you couldn't live without them.
-For this reason, we are going to take a historical tour that justifies the importance of this garment in everyone's life.
+They often become mismatched and are not invited to the sexual act, but you couldn't live without them.
+For that reason, we are going to take a historical tour that justifies the importance of this garment in everyone's life.

 The first socks

-We have to go back to 500 AD to find the first sock design made from woven wool, and it was in ancient Egypt.
-In Rome, socks were called udones and their purpose was none other than to protect the foot inside the sandals of warriors.
+We have to go back to the year 500 AD to find the first sock design made with woven wool, and it was in ancient Egypt.
+In Rome, socks were called udones and their purpose was none other than to protect the foot inside the warriors' sandals.

-These early socks were made of leather or wool and were simple and functional.
-They were designed to provide two things, comfort and protection, regardless of the design.
-This rudimentary design was due to two reasons.
+These first socks were made of leather or wool and were simple and functional.
+They were designed to provide two things, comfort and protection regardless of the design.
+That rudimentary design was due to two reasons.

-Firstly, the limited technological progress that existed did not allow for personalisation; in fact, at that time it was not even something that was considered.
+Firstly, the little technological progress that existed did not allow for customization; moreover, at that time it was not even something that was considered.

 Secondly, the simplicity and lack of sophistication of this type of socks was a very faithful reflection of the practical needs of the societies of that time, which were limited to livestock and agriculture.

 The next significant historical stage for socks was the Renaissance.
-During this stage, the view of the sock slowly began to transform, and some attention began to be paid to design.
+During this stage, the perception of socks began to slowly change, and some attention started to be paid to design.

-The methods of manufacture were still very rudimentary, but some embroidery and lace were already being incorporated into the stockings of the time.
-These socks were only available to nobles and aristocrats.
+The tailoring methods were still very rudimentary, but some embroidery and lace began to be included in the high stockings of the time.
+These socks were only within reach of nobles and aristocrats.

-Just as a watch now reflects status, during the Renaissance, socks were a symbol of status and wealth that distinguished a person of lower social status from someone with status.
+Just as a watch now reflects status, during the Renaissance, socks were a symbol of status and wealth that allowed one to distinguish a person of low social class from someone with status.

-Vibrant colours and various embellishments and embroidery became one of the most common ways to display the good taste and social class of the nobles of the time.
-Socks were today's handbags or watches.
+Vibrant colors and various decorations and embroideries became one of the most common ways to display the good taste and social class of the nobles of the time.
+Socks were the handbags or watches of today.

 Socks and the Industrial Revolution

-The next stage completely changed the role not only of socks, but of humanity as a whole.
-The Industrial Revolution had a brutal impact on technological and human progress, and socks also benefited from it.
+The next stage completely changed the role not only of socks but of all humanity.
+The Industrial Revolution had a brutal impact on technological and human progress, and socks also benefited.

-The new sewing machines developed during this period revolutionized the production of socks, making them much more economical and accessible to the entire population, regardless of their economy or status.
+The new sewing machines developed during this stage revolutionized sock production, making them much more affordable and accessible to the entire population, regardless of their economy or status.

-William Lee invented the sock knitting machine in 1589 and socks began to be mass produced and distributed.
-They went from being a decorative accessory exclusive to the upper echelons to a commodity for everyone.
+William Lee invented the sock knitting machine in 1589, and they began to be mass-produced and distributed.
+They ceased to be a decorative accessory exclusive to the upper echelons and became a commodity for everyone.

-Cotton and synthetic fibers became popular for their superior qualities in terms of comfort, durability and ability to support new sock designs that would suit all audiences.
+Cotton and synthetic fibers became popular for their superior qualities in terms of comfort, durability, and the ability to support new sock designs that suited all audiences.

-The history of socks is, to say the least, curious.
-They were born as something very basic to satisfy the needs of the working class, then they became a status symbol in the Renaissance and an accessory within the reach of only a few.
+The journey of socks is at least curious.
+They were born as something very basic to satisfy the needs of the working class, then they became a status symbol in the Renaissance and an accessory within reach of few.

-With the industrial revolution, the aura of luxury and symbolism of the sock was lost.
-It became a mass-produced product and reached a large number of people, making its use popular.
+With the industrial revolution, that aura of luxury and symbolism of the sock was lost, it became a mass-produced product and reached a large number of people, making its use popular.

-Today, this underrated garment has found its place not only in the world of urban fashion, but also in haute couture, being one of the most used accessories by fashion fans and non-fans alike.
+Currently, this underestimated garment has found its place not only in the world of urban fashion but also in haute couture.
+It is one of the most used accessories by both fashion enthusiasts and non-enthusiasts.

 From antiquity to haute couture

-Nowadays, it is common to see well-known designers and brands collaborating with different sock brands, creating exclusive collections made with different designs and quality materials.
-Take a look at our Besocks x Snoopy collection here.
+Currently, it is common to see Designers and renowned brands collaborating with different sock brands, creating exclusive collections made with unique designs and quality materials.
+Take a look at our Snoopy collaboration

 The evolution of this garment is a living example of technological and cultural changes and their impact on fashion throughout history.
 They have transformed and gone from being simple utilitarian garments to being an essential part of your outfit.